 The boss of the 20th seed is Cloud and Leon as a team.
 You’ll want to take down Cloud first.
 Leon’s too nonchalant to chase you down at first, but once he uses his limit break, his attack range doubles and he’ll willing to run around, and you don’t want that.
 Beating them gets you the Lionheart keychain from Leon, a Keyblade that’s just the Oathkeeper with a few minor differences.
 As much as I hate to admit it, it’s probably better than the Oathkeeper, since it’s the only late-game, long-length Keyblade isn’t the Oblivion or Ultima Weapon, but the Oathkeeper does have better crit and MP.

 The next block of ten introduces Heartless from the final world, but I’m going to put them off until we are addressing the final world proper.
 Hades is waiting at the tenth seed.
 Yes, I know, I figured he’d be in the final seed, but that’s now how Kingdom Hearts wants to play it.
-You actually get a brief cutscene with him the first time you fight him and the first time you beat him, so at least they acknowledge that he was part of the plot at some point, even if he’s just a minor tournament foe in practice.
+You actually get a brief cutscenes with him the first time you fight him and the first time you beat him, so at least they acknowledge that he was part of the plot at some point, even if he’s just a minor tournament foe in practice.

 Hades is a bit of a pain.
 He’s the latest in a long series of bosses Donald and Goofy aren’t equipped to deal with, so you’ll spend much of the fight solo (or healing them, which I don’t recommend).
 The problem is yet another area attack: Hades jets flame from his arms and rotates to cover the entire arena.
 As Sora, it’s just a matter of finding which way he moves and then moving around him, but Donald and Goofy will never do that and will get roasted.
 The rest of your accidental solo run will involve you dealing with Hades’ two “forms”: the one with blue fire and the one with red.
 Blue’s got a flamethrower attack you should probably interrupt with Blizzaga if you can help it (any impact will do it, but he’s weak against ice), while Red likes to throw fireballs at you that you can reflect for a fair amount of damage and stun time.
 Hades’ biggest threat is that you go into the battle not knowing his pattern (unlike these other refight bosses), so if you lose you have start the last ten seeds again.
 Keep your cool you’ll have no trouble, even if Donald and Goofy aren’t so lucky.

 Beating Hades starts a cutscene where he’s knocked through a door at the back of the arena, and he’s attacked by… something.
 The Heartless?
 Leon, Yuffie and Cloud, tired of fighting three times in every tournament against Sora at level 82?
-It’s obviously supposed to echo the ending of Hercules where he was attacked by souls, but it’s unclear what’s going on.
+It’s obviously supposed to echo the ending of the film, where Hades was attacked by souls, but it’s unclear what’s going on.
 Winning gets you Graviga and also the final Ansem report, though you’ll have to finish up or lose the tournament before you can read it.

 The true final challenge in the tournament is seed #2, “The Final Battalion.”
 This is a multi-round fight against the Heartless from the final world.
 It the real final battle for time trailers.
 Once they’re gone, it’s time for the Final Seed, and a big surprise.
 A biiiig surprise.
 A biiiiiiiiiiiiiiii—It’s a Titan, the joke is that it’s a Titan.